HenryFBP/itmd-361-pp-2017/pp-03/readme.md

 order, spread equally across the entire viewport.

-5. Bragging rights if you can accomplish all of these without using flex item properties on all but the forth prompt of this problem.
+5. Bragging rights if you can accomplish all of these without using flex item properties on all but the fourth prompt of this problem.